ilosvideos/api-docs/source/includes/_opensearch.md

 });
 ```

-This endpoint returns a list of ilos video items.
+This endpoint returns a list of video items from ilos.

 ### HTTP Request